 Water Quality Monitoring: Remote sensing can also monitor changes in water quality, detecting contamination and pollution caused by floodwaters.

-These data points assist authorities and relief organizations in allocating resources effectively, ensuring targeted and efficient recovery efforts.
+These data points assist authorities and flood relief organizations in allocating resources effectively, ensuring targeted and efficient recovery efforts.

 Ongoing satellite monitoring allows for real-time tracking of flood conditions, enabling dynamic adjustments in relief operations.
 This flexibility ensures timely and responsive assistance as floodwaters recede or spread.